The Max Headroom Incident: Chicago’s Creepiest TV Hack

 It wasn’t just weird.

-It was skilled.
+It was incredibly skilled.

-Which made it all the more terrifying.
+Which made it all the more terrifying, and dare I say, ironic.

-The Investigation: A Dead End Wrapped in Tin Foil
+A Dead End Wrapped in Tin Foil

 The FCC got involved, of course.
 So did the FBI.

-The signal never returned.
-But its echoes never faded.
+The signal never returned, but its echoes never faded.

 The Message Beneath the Madness